The print version of my CV lists my contact details; for this online version, please use the contact form to get in

 - 2002–2003: Alumni Officer, St Catharine’s College, Cambridge

-- Cryptic crossword setter ‘Soup’ (eg Guardian daily and Genius puzzles and assorted others) and Editor, 1 Across subscription crossword magazine.
+- Cryptic crossword setter ‘Soup’ (eg Guardian daily and Genius puzzles and assorted others) and formerly Editor, 1 Across subscription crossword magazine.

 - Classical singing (as a bass with Cambridge Chorale, a local amateur choir, until 2018, and as an occasional short-notice locum for Jesus College Chapel Choir and others).